 The chakra system is rich in psychology and symbolic meaning, and identifying our issues is an important first step.
 Yet a wide gap exists between mental understanding and the real-life experience of change; our next step, then, is to translate meaning into practice.
 And this is where the traditions of mindfulness, neuroscience, and yoga come into play.

+Mindfulness and Neuroscience.
 Mindfulness is a wonderful bridge to the body.
 To be mindful means that we’re awake: we’re able to cultivate and sustain a moment-to-moment awareness of our own direct experience.
 Neuroscientists have demonstrated through numerous studies that mindfulness has profound physical and emotional benefits.
 It can rewire our brains and reshape our lives.
 Yet here’s the dilemma: the more adept we are at the first step of chakra work—the mental processing part—the more difficulty we may have with present moment awareness.
 This is because we’re more in our minds, immersed in a whirlwind of thought and emotion, than we are embedded in our own, direct and embodied experience in the moment.
 With a little practice, however, we can use the chakras as anchors for mindfulness.
 Let’s take a closer look.

 Imagine, for example, that you’re prone to anxiety.
 You’re likely to leave your body, or dissociate, frequently.
 We could say that this is a root chakra issue.
 Yet anxiety isn’t limited to just one chakra.
 Because it involves chronic overdrive in the autonomic nervous system, anxiety encompasses several chakras, including: the root, solar plexus (home of the enteric nervous system or belly brain, which is intimately connected to the autonomic nervous system), and sixth or third eye chakra (which is dialed into our emotional brain).
 Instead of working on the first, third, and sixth chakras independently, you can make your chakra-balancing practice holistic and integrative.
 Using mindfulness, you can become exquisitely aware of the physical sensations of anxiety: a disconnection with the soles of your feet, an acidic churning in the pit of your stomach, the lightning strike of adrenaline in your solar plexus, and the Nascar-circuit looping of your thoughts.
 You can bring your hands onto your body at any of these chakra points; this grounds your awareness and connects you to the experience you’re having right now, beneath your hands.